 Carers MK is operating as closely to our normal services as we possibly can at this time.
-However, in line with the official advice, we have cancelled all support groups, clubs, activities, training, workshops and counselling.
+We are now carrying out support groups, activities, training, workshops and counselling virtually or via the telephone.
+Check out the Support Groups via Zoom timetable.

 All our staff have the ability to work from home which enables us to continue to deliver our Information, Advice and Guidance services via the telephone.
 We will be continuing to take calls during our normal working hours, Monday to Friday 9am – 5pm.
 Please do not hesitate to get in touch: 01908 231703 or firstname.lastname@example.org